 Access & Transport

 King’s will maintain its existing network of coach routes to service the new campus.
-We anticipate the services being more efficient, as they will no-longer need to drop-off / collect from two sites.
 In addition, there are plans to add two shuttle minibus links with Macclesfield train station (and Prestbury train station) to ensure ease of access for pupils.
 There is a designated coach parking area on the new campus, directly in front of the main building.

-The new campus will have two access roads from Alderley Road, which in turn will be widened at these points to accommodate right-hand turning lanes for traffic coming on to the campus.
+The new campus will have two access roads from Alderley Road, which will be widened at these points to accommodate right-hand turning lanes for traffic coming on to the campus.
 There will be a number of ‘drop-off zones’ for parents wishing to set-down Junior and Senior pupils.
 The campus will have approx. 350 car parking spaces, which is an increase in our current provision (around 200 spaces).